Unforgettable Double Roles in Malayalam Movies

 2. Mohanlal in Ravanaprabhu (2001)

 Ravanaprabhu is the directorial debut of acclaimed filmmaker Ranjith.
 He also wrote the film apart from directing it.
 Ravanaprabhu is the sequel to the cult classic Malayalam movie Devasuram, which also starred Mohanlal.
 The movie takes a leap of several decades and now the characters from Devasuram are all in their old age.
-Mohanlal reprises his role of Mangalassery Neelakanthan and also plays his son Mangalassery Karthikeyan.
+Mohanlal reprises his role as Mangalassery Neelakanthan and also plays his son Mangalassery Karthikeyan.
 The film is a mass entertainer.
 But not to lie, it is nothing in comparison to Devasuram.
+Ravanaprabhu is one of Mohanlal’s best double roles ever.

 3.Dileep in Kunjikoonan (2002)